 Prior to closing, a lawyer or representative of a buyer must receive fire insurance documents from the Ontario Insurance broker.

 The Financial Transactions and Reports Analysis Centre of Canada (FINTRAC) requires buyers and sellers to provide current photo identification (at the time of signing) prior to the real estate purchase.
-The photo identification is given to real estate sales agent or broker who is required to record information from both parties.
+The photo identification is given to a real estate sales agent or broker who is required to record information from both parties.

 Any buyer of residential real estate must contact all utility suppliers prior to closing a real estate purchase in order to provide personal billing information so that meters can be read on closing.
 The seller is responsible for utilities prior to closing the sale and the buyer is billed for utilities after closing the sale.